-I am a member of Big River First Nation and a Cree (nêhiyaw) and Spanish woman, a First Nations advocate, educator, and Indigenous patient partner with lived experience navigating healthcare, child welfare, and mental health systems as an Indigenous mother.
+I am a nêhiyaw iskwew (Cree woman) from Big River First Nation in Saskatchewan, originally from Edmonton, Alberta, with mixed Spanish and Indigenous ancestry.
+I also carry Métis lineage through my maternal family, reflecting the complex histories of First Nations and Métis families across the prairies.
+I am a descendant of Indian Day School survivors from St. Pascal’s in Saskatchewan.
+I am a First Nations advocate, educator, and Indigenous patient partner with lived experience navigating healthcare, child welfare, and mental health systems as an Indigenous mother.

 My work is grounded in lived experience, advocating for myself and my children during moments of crisis and witnessing how Indigenous families are often misunderstood, unsupported, or harmed within systems meant to provide care.
-What began as survival and self-advocacy evolved into a commitment to help other Indigenous families better understand and navigate these systems safely and confidently.
+What began as survival and self-advocacy evolved into a commitment to help Indigenous families navigate systems more safely and confidently.

 I work with BC Emergency Health Services (BCEHS) as an Inter-Facility Emergency Medical Call Taker and serve as an Indigenous Patient Partner with Fraser Health Authority.
 These roles inform my system-level understanding of healthcare processes, communication dynamics, and how Indigenous patients and families can request Indigenous Liaison or Indigenous Health supports within Fraser Health hospitals when those supports have been requested but not provided.